Westinghouse Electric denies accounting probe report

+UPDATE 2-IEA says global oil market nears balance even as stocks rise

+* IEA estimates of global oil stocks: http://reut.rs/2p9A2yI (Adds comment, details, graphics)

-Westinghouse Electric Co, a U.S. unit of Toshiba Corp (6502.T), denied a media report that indicated the nuclear unit's finances were possibly being investigated by the U.S. government.
+March 17 Westinghouse Electric Co, a U.S. unit of Toshiba Corp, denied a media report that indicated the nuclear unit's finances were possibly being investigated by the U.S. government.

 According to a Bloomberg report, Toshiba was under investigation by the U.S. authorities over accounting related to its Westinghouse nuclear power operations.